-Contact the Behavioral Intervention Team (BIT) if you're concerned about the well-being or safety of a MCC student, employee or any other person affecting the MCC community (including parents and persons not affiliated with the campus) and are unsure about how to intervene or assess the situation.
+Contact the Behavioral Intervention Team (BIT) if you're concerned about the well-being or safety of an MCC student, employee or any other person affecting the MCC community (including parents and persons not affiliated with the campus) and are unsure about how to intervene or assess the situation.

 Possible reasons include: concerning, threatening or disruptive behaviors.

-Fill out form with the following information:
+Contact us by filling out this form with the following information: